Lynsiearagon/Yapp/README.md

 -- I made this choice at the time because I was still learning how to make better SQL queries, but now I have a better understanding of how to do so.
 I also knew that because my application was small, the loop would not slow the application down.
 -- If this was a large scale application, I recognize that this approach would not have been ideal.
 - I would use more css classes for styling, rather than styling too many individual element Ids on the page.

+## Future Features

+- Set up AWS
+    - This will allow for:
+        - Independent restaurant banners and thumb nail images
+        - Upload review images
+- User Profile
+    - Will allow users to:
+        - Update personal information
+        - Access all user's reviews in one place
+- Review Reactions
+    - Will allow users to react to reviews, deciding if the review was useful, funny, or cool